AshtonJaubert/Portfolio/README.md

 # Ashton Jaubert's Portfolio

 Hello!
-This repository contains a collection of projects demonstrating my expertise in **Financial Modeling**, **Machine Learning**, **Data Analytics**, and **Software Development**.
+This repository contains a collection of projects demonstrating my expertise in **MLOps**, **Quantitative Finance**, **Machine Learning**, and **Data Analytics**.

-I have a strong focus on applying quantitative methods to economics and finance, utilizing tools like Python, SQL, and Tableau to drive insights.
+I specialize in building production-ready pipelines and applying mathematical models to solve economic and financial problems.

 If you have any questions or feedback, I would be happy to connect on [LinkedIn](https://www.linkedin.com/in/ashtonjaubert/).